-Author of 'The Blind Side’ Gives His Take on Michael Oher’s Allegations
+Why Blind Side Author Should Mind His Own Damn Business

-This is getting messy.
-Now everyone is getting involved in “The Blind Side” drama.
+This is getting messy and some people need to mind their own damn business.
+It feels like everyone is getting involved in “The Blind Side” drama and got something to say.

 For the last three days, it’s been a nonstop battle of “he said, she said,” when it comes to the nature of Sean and Leigh Anne Tuohy’s relationship with former NFL player Michael Oher.

-He was the subject of the Oscar-nominated movie, “The Blind Side,” and he filed a 14-page petition in a Tennessee court claiming that Sean and Leigh Anne Tuohy never adopted him and that they instead tricked him into signing a conservatorship document that allowed them to make business deals in his name.
+He was the subject of the Oscar-nominated movie, “The Blind Side,” but recently he filed a 14-page petition in a Tennessee court claiming that Sean and Leigh Anne Tuohy never adopted him and that they instead tricked him into signing a conservatorship document that allowed them to make business deals in his name.

 He’s also alleging that the Tuohys made millions of dollars from the movie and he hasn’t made a single cent, despite his life story being the subject of the film.